Glenn Phillips (cricketer): International career

 Later in 2022, Phillips was part of New Zealand's squad for the 2022 ICC Men's T20 World Cup in Australia.
 He scored his second Twenty20 International century against Sri Lanka, making a score of 104 in the team's second group game of the competition.
-He finished the World Cup as the side's leading run scorer with 201 runs; as well as his century he scored 62 against England in the group stage.
+He finished the World Cup as the team's leading run scorer with 201 runs; as well as his century he scored 62 against England in the group stage.
 The following year saw Phillips named in the squad for the 2023 Cricket World Cup in India.
 He played in all of the team's matches during the competition, scoring 285 runs as New Zealand reached the semi-final.

 Following the World Cup, Phillips was selected in New Zealand's Test squad for the tour of Bangladesh.
 He played in both Test matches, his first Tests since his debut in early 2020.
 In the first match he took four wickets in the first innings, his first in Test cricket, and another in the second, and in the second Test made scores of 87 and 40 not out and took another three wickets.
-He retained his place in the Test side for the tours by South Africa and Australia in 2023–24 and played in all three T20Is against Bangladesh and all five against Pakistan, scoring 70 not out from 52 balls in the fourth match against Pakistan as part of a match-winning partnership of 139 runs with Daryl Mitchell.
+He retained his place in the Test team for the tours by South Africa and Australia in 2023–24 and played in all three T20Is against Bangladesh and all five against Pakistan, scoring 70 not out from 52 balls in the fourth match against Pakistan as part of a match-winning partnership of 139 runs with Daryl Mitchell.

 In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2026, Phillips was named in New Zealand's 15 man squad for the 2026 ICC Men's T20 World Cup tournament.

+On 21 January 2026, Phillips became the fourth New Zealand cricketer to score over 2,000 runs in T-20 Internationals, reaching the milestone in his 84th T20I during the first match against India in Nagpur, where he scored 78 off 40 balls.

+On 18 June 2026, Phillips made his maiden Test century, scoring exactly 100 for New Zealand against England at The Oval in London.